AlfSelen/TeveFish/readme.txt

 Shift + Q: Quit program

-Installation hard - if you wanna do it another way
-1. Make sure python is installed
-2. Install the required libraries: pip install -r requirements.txt and the tesserocr library.
-3. Change variable 'tess_path' to your tesserocr path, (write tesseract in cmd, might help ya)

 Version 1.1:
 New: Automatic resolution detection added - This means that the software should work at all screen resolutions.
 Version 1.1a: